mysql/mysql-shell-plugins/mrs_plugin/docs/sections/Introduction.md

 # Introduction to the MySQL REST Service

+Welcome to the MySQL REST Service (MRS).
+It provides a fast and powerful way to serve data to client applications via a HTTPS REST interface.

+To start with a hands-on approach, see the [MRS Notes Example](#mrs-notes-examples) and follow the instructions for [Build and Deployment](#build-and-deployment) there.

 This section provides an overview of the MySQL REST Service and its features.

 ## About the MySQL REST Service

-The MySQL REST Service (MRS) offers HTTP REST access to selected MySQL schema objects.
+The MySQL REST Service (MRS) offers HTTPS REST access to selected MySQL schema objects.
 It is modelled after and supports a subset of the Oracle REST Data Services (ORDS).

 For more information, see [ORDS](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/22.2/orddg/introduction-to-Oracle-REST-Data-Services.html#GUID-A16BCCA2-8081-4062-A635-9F7C36FC394F/)